OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 * Input validation and output encoding architecture have an agreed pipeline to prevent injection attacks.
 * Input data is strongly typed, validated, range or length checked, or at worst, sanitized or filtered.
-* Output data is encoded or escaped as per the context of the data as close to the interpreter a    s possible.
+* Output data is encoded or escaped as per the context of the data as close to the interpreter as possible.

 With modern web application architecture, output encoding is more important than ever.
 It is difficult to provide robust input validation in certain scenarios, so the use of safer API such as parameterized queries, auto-escaping templating frameworks, or carefully chosen output encoding is critical to the security of the application.